bilix-software/pump-fun-token-launcher/README.md

 # Pump.fun Token Launcher

 This repository provides tools and scripts for programmatically launching `pump.fun` tokens.
 The project is set up using TypeScript and includes essential modules to facilitate token creation and management.
+Some information to perform the launch transaction successfully has been redacted, contact me at info@bilix.io if you're interested.

 ## Features